-Quinoa (pronounced keen-wah, for the record!) is arguably one of the greatest protein (and carbohydrate) sources for vegetarians.
-It’s couscous like consistency makes it highly versatile for use in salads, casseroles and many recipes, as can be found in The Zone.
+Quinoa (pronounced keen-wah, for the record!) is arguably one of the greatest protein (and carbohydrate) sources for vegetarians and vegans.
+It’s couscous-like consistency makes it highly versatile for use in salads, casseroles and even breakfast bowl recipes, like the one above.

 Quinoa is also high in iron, fibre and magnesium, which makes it the perfect wholefood.